Thesis Examining Panel

 - where the examiner or adjudicator has not engaged in the examination or reexamination with diligence or appropriate expertise. .

 The name of an examiner is not to be released to the student until after the examination process is completed and then only if the examiner specifically approves the release of their identity or where the University is required to by law.
-Only the Associate Deputy Vice-Chancellor, Research Excellence (or nominee), the Chair of Graduate Studies Committee and Thesis Chair may communicate with the Examiners regarding the examination process while the thesis is under examination.
+Only the Graduate Research School (GRS Perth) and Thesis Chair may communicate with the Examiners regarding the examination process while the thesis is under examination.

 Conflict of Interest between Nominated Examiners, Supervisors and Students